Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \subsection{Modeling Power}

-The following concepts help specify the modeling power of controlled activity networks. \begin{definition} A controlled automaton is said to be {\it computable} if it has a computable transition relation and an enumerable set of initial states. \end{definition} \begin{definition} A controlled activity network is said to be {\it computable} if the enabling predicates and functions of all of its input gates and the functions of all of its output gates are computable. \end{definition} The following theorem more precisely characterizes the modeling power of controlled activity networks \begin{theorem} Any computable controlled automaton is isomorphic to a controlled automaton realized by a computable controlled activity network with some initial marking. \end{theorem} \begin{proof}[Proof Sketch] The proof relies on a notable result about Petri nets—specifically, that the class of extended Petri nets \cite{Peterson1981}, which includes inhibitor arcs, can simulate nondeterministic Turing machines \cite{Hack1975, Sipser2013}.
-Consequently, an activity network that incorporates instantaneous activities, standard gates, and inhibitor gates can likewise simulate a nondeterministic Turing machine and, therefore, represent any computable relation.
-This result is instrumental in the proof of the theorem.
-For the full proof, see Appendix~\ref{appendix:thm2.1proof}. \end{proof} The above proof shows that, in terms of behavioral equivalence, any system modeled by a computable controlled activity network can also be represented using a model that includes only standard gates and inhibitor gates.
-However, achieving this representation may require a significantly larger and more complex model, potentially at the cost of modeling clarity and convenience.
-Formally, this leads to the following corollary: \begin{corollary} Any computable controlled activity network is isomorphic to a controlled activity network that has only standard and inhibitor gates. \end{corollary}
+The following concepts help specify the modeling power of controlled activity networks. \begin{definition} A controlled automaton is said to be {\it computable} if it has a computable transition relation and an enumerable set of initial states. \end{definition} \begin{definition} A controlled activity network is said to be {\it computable} if the enabling predicates and functions of all of its input gates and the functions of all of its output gates are computable. \end{definition} The following theorem more precisely characterizes the modeling power of controlled activity networks \begin{theorem} Any computable controlled automaton is isomorphic to a controlled automaton realized by a computable controlled activity network with some initial marking. \end{theorem}

+\begin{proof}[Proof Sketch] The proof builds on the foundational result that extended Petri nets with inhibitor arcs can simulate nondeterministic Turing machines~\cite{Hack1975, Peterson1981, Sipser2013}.
+More specifically, the class of \emph{Generalized Stochastic Petri Nets (GSPNs)}~\cite{Marsan1984, Balbo1997} extends classical Petri nets with stochastic timed transitions and immediate transitions—closely resembling activity networks.

+Controlled activity networks generalize GSPNs by integrating control actions and gate logic (e.g., standard, enabling, and inhibitor gates).
+These networks can include both instantaneous and stochastically timed activities, whose firing conditions may depend on the current marking and control policy.

+By appropriately encoding the tape, state, and transition rules of a nondeterministic Turing machine into a controlled activity network with discrete places, inhibitor gates, and deterministic control actions, we can simulate any computable relation.
+Hence, the class of computable controlled automata coincides (up to isomorphism) with the class of automata realizable by such networks.
+For full details, see Appendix~\ref{appendix:thm2.1proof}. \end{proof}

+The above result shows that, in terms of behavioral equivalence, any computable controlled automaton can be represented using a controlled activity network comprising standard and inhibitor gates.
+However, such a representation may require substantial structural expansion—potentially leading to models that are less intuitive or harder to construct manually.